 - 1 Eligibility: 4-H'ers who have completed 5th grade through 12th grade (or that equivalent) in the current year.
+Clover Kids are not eligible to participate at the Iowa State Fair.
 Exception: If the Share-The-Fun act involves a whole club, the following criteria must be applied to determine if the club can be entered in the Share-The-Fun Program at the Iowa State Fair: - 2 At least 80 percent of the performing group must have completed 5th through 12th grade in the current year. - 3 Share-The-Fun performances must not exceed six (6) minutes in length. - 4 Skits, songs, stunts, short one-act plays, dance, and other entertainment will be acceptable.
 All performances must be appropriate for presentation to a general audience. - 5 All performers must turn in a completed 4-H Share-The-Fun Report form at event check-in to confirm stage setup, cue music, etc.